Article 15 And Non-judicial Punishment (NJP)

 Article 15 Appeals

-If you are found guilty and punished you have the right to appeal to the next higher commander.
+If you are found guilty, you have the right to appeal.
 Grounds for appeal can include: (1) not enough evidence was presented to find you guilty; (2) the punishment imposed was too severe; or (3) the commander did not follow proper procedures.
 When reviewing your appeal, the commander can overturn a finding of guilt, lessen the punishment, or keep the punishment the same.
 Your punishment cannot be increased during an appeal.